I recently met another MOTHER OF SEVEN BOYS!!!!! Yes, there is another lady on the planet who mothers seven boys in a row!!!

 Drop dough by rounded tablespoonfuls onto ungreased cookie sheets.

 Bake 8 to 10 minutes or until light golden brown.
-Cool 1 minute on cookie sheets; remove to wire rack.
+Cool 1 minute on cookie sheets; remove to a wire rack.
 Cool completely.
 Store tightly covered.

 The boys love them (with and without raisins!)
 And we found out why they’re called “vanishing” oatmeal cookies!!